juxor/afaq/markdown/secG4.md

 available rather than what they really want.
 Which, of course, is the same as under capitalism.

-This was why Proudhon argued that _"every worker employed in the association"_ must have _"an undivided share in the property of the company"_ in order to ensure workers' self-management. [**Op.
+This was why Proudhon argued that _"every individual employed in the association"_ must have _"an undivided share in the property of the company"_ in order to ensure workers' self-management. [**Op.
 Cit.**, p.
-222] Only this could ensure _"occupancy and use"_ and so self-management in a free society (i.e. keep that society free).
+585] Only this could ensure _"occupancy and use"_ and so self-management in a free society (i.e. keep that society free).
 Thus in anarchism, as de Cleyre summarised, it is _"a settled thing that to be free one must have liberty of access to the sources and means of production"_ Without socialisation of the means of life, liberty of access could be denied.
-Little wonder she argued that she had become _"convinced that a number of the fundamental propositions of individualistic economy would result in the destruction of equal liberty."_ The only logical anarchist position is _"that some settlement of the whole labour question was needed which would not split up the people again into land possessors and employed wage-earners."_ Hence her movement from individualism towards, first, mutualism and then communism -- it was the only logical position to take in a rapidly industrialising America which had made certain concepts of individualism obsolete.
+Little wonder she argued that she had become _"convinced that a number of the fundamental propositions of individualistic economy would result in the destruction of equal liberty."_
+The only logical anarchist position is _"that some settlement of the whole labour question was needed which would not split up the people again into land possessors and employed wage-earners."_ Hence her movement from individualism towards, first, mutualism and then communism -- it was the only logical position to take in a rapidly industrialising America which had made certain concepts of individualism obsolete.
 It was her love of freedom which made her sensitive to the possibility of any degeneration back into capitalism: _"the instinct of liberty naturally revolted not only at economic servitude, but at the outcome of it, class-lines."_ [**Op.
 Cit.**, p.
 58, p.
 105, p.
 61 and p.
 55] As we argue in [section G.4.2](secG4.html#secg42) such a possibility can be avoided only by a consistent application of "occupancy and use" which, in practice, would be nearly identical to the communalisation or socialisation of the means of life.

 This issue is related to the question of inequality within a market economy and whether free exchanges tend to reduce or increase any initial